-Whether you rent or own, all-electric provides a healthier home for you and lower emissions for the planet
+Whether you rent or own, all-electric provides a healthier home for you and cleaner energy for the planet

 All-Electric for Homeowners